-4. Work lunch duties (more than four may be possible) and have the lunch duty fee reimbursement applied to the lunch account.
+- Adult family members may work lunch duties (more than four may be possible) and have the lunch duty fee reimbursement applied to the lunch account.
+See policy 757.13

 Families may always apply for free and/or reduced lunches with forms available in the office and on our website.
 The applications are also distributed to ALL families at least at the beginning of the school year.
 New applications are needed each year.

 “It is the policy of JFK not to discriminate on the basis of race, creed, color, sex, sexual orientation, gender identity, national origin, disability, or religion in its programs, activities, or employment practices as required by the Iowa Code section 216.7 and 216.9.
 If you have questions or grievances related to compliance with this policy by (name of CNP Provider), please contact the Iowa Civil Rights Commission, Grimes State Office Building, 400 E. 14th Street, Des Moines, IA 50319-1004; phone number 515-281-4121, 800-457-4416; web site: http://www.state.ia.us/government/crc/index.html.”